Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-1. If this assertion ever fails, it means that our implementation is most likely wrong and there's nothing users could do on their side to mitigate it.
+1. If this assertion ever fails, it means that our implementation is most likely wrong and there's nothing users could do on their side to mitigate the issue.

 2. This is a toy project, we've already got like fifty other ideas hanging in the air tonight, no need to waste our time.